sithmel/memoize-cache/README.md

 =========
 The constructor takes an option object with 3 optional attributes:
 * key: a function used to extract the cache key (used in the push and query method for storing, retrieving the cached value).
 The key returned should be a string or it will be converted to JSON and then md5.
 Default: a function returning a fixed key.
 The value won't be cached if the function returns null
+* tags: a function that returns an array of tags (strings).
+You can use that for purging a set of items from the cache.
 * maxLen: the maximum number of items stored in the cache.
 Default: Infinity.
 Cache items will be purged using an LRU algorithm
 * maxAge: the maximum age of the item stored in the cache (in seconds).
 Default: Infinity.
 You can also pass a function that will calculate the ttl of a specific item (0 will mean no cache).
 The function will take the same arguments as the "push" method (an array of inputs and the output).
 * maxValidity: the maximum age of the item stored in the cache (in seconds) to be considered "not stale".
 Default: Infinity.
 You can also pass a function that will calculate the validity of a specific item.
 The function will take the same arguments as the "push" method (an array of inputs and the output).